KxSystems/docs/docs/basics/syntax.md

 -   scripts
 -   environment variables

-!!! info "Iterables"
+!!! info "Applicable values"

-    Lists, dictionaries, proces handles, and functions of all kinds are all _iterables_.
-An iterable is a mapping.
+    Lists, dictionaries, file and process handles, and functions of all kinds are all _applicable values_.
+An applicable value is a mapping.

     A function maps its domains to its range.
     A list maps its indexes to its items.